ruslan-ilesik/games_bot/README.md

 Support for background queries, if you need to insert something why make user wait for it to happen, just do request in background.

 ## Components and interactions
-All the components ids are hidden from user to prevent user bots make automation based on ids.
+All the components ids are hidden from user to prevent self-bots make automation based on ids.

 ### Details
 We have created [Id_cache](https://github.com/ruslan-ilesik/games_bot/tree/main/src/modules/discord/discord_interactions_handler)